 You’ll love how this cake comes out and if you’re eating gluten-free or baking for someone who is, this cake is going to be quite the people-pleaser.

-Gorgeous 2-layer moist and delicious gluten-free chocolate cake.
-Frosted with rich and creamy chocolate ganache frosting this cake is ideal for any special occasion.
+Gorgeous 2-layer moist and delicious vegan and gluten-free chocolate cake.
+Frosted with a rich and creamy chocolate ganache frosting this cake is ideal for any special occasion.

 - 1 cup (200g) Brown Sugar